 In Monmouthshire at Mynyddislwyn, if you are bitten by a mad dog, a piece of stone from this region was ground up into a fine powder and given, in milk, to the victim.
 Alternatively, the victim was made to lick the stones.
 They say that these treatments worked!

-Stonehenge on Salisbury Plain is an awe-inspiring sight especially by moonlight and to this day there are still many unanswered questions about this Celtic shrine.
-In 1700 B.C. huge 'blue' stones were brought from the Prescelly Mountains in South Wales 200 miles away, by land and sea to form two inner circles.
-(A thought - how on earth did Celtic Man know where to find them?)
+Stonehenge on Salisbury Plain in Wiltshire is an awe-inspiring sight especially by moonlight and to this day there are still many unanswered questions about this Celtic shrine.
+Around 2500 BC huge ‘blue’ stones were brought from the Prescelly Mountains in South Wales 200 miles away, by land and sea to form two inner circles.
+(A thought – how on earth did Celtic Man know where to find them?)

-Eight miles north of Stonehenge is the Avebury Stone Circle which is the largest prehistoric monument in Europe built around 1800 B.C.
-(Another thought - why then build another stone circle close by at Stonehenge?)
+Eight miles north of Stonehenge is the Avebury Stone Circle which is the largest prehistoric monument in Europe also built around 2500 BC (Another thought – why then build another stone circle close by at Stonehenge?)

 The Rollright Stones in the Cotswolds are on the boundary between Oxfordshire and Warwickshire and consist of 72 upright stones.
 There is a legend surrounding these stones – the saying is ‘The man will never live who shall count the stones three times and find the number the same.’